DeschutesDesignGroupLLC/perscom-docs/docs/pricing.md

 # Pricing

-PERSCOM.io offers three pricing tiers to fit the needs of any para-military organization: Basic, Pro, and Enterprise.
+PERSCOM.io offers three pricing tiers to fit the needs of any organization: Basic, Pro, and Enterprise.
 The Basic tier is perfect for those who need basic personnel management tools without any integration into third-party applications.
-The Pro tier offers access to our powerful API, the ability to customize your dashboard domain, and access to ticket support.
-The Enterprise tier is our top-tier offering, providing the ability to backup and export your data, custom domains, and single sign-on (SSO) integration.
+The Pro tier offers access to our powerful
+API, the ability to customize your dashboard domain, and access to ticket support.
+The Enterprise tier is our top-tier offering, providing the ability to back up and export your data, custom domains, single sign-on (SSO) integration, and advanced external integration with third-party services.

 During your demo, you'll have access to all of our features, so you can get a comprehensive look at what PERSCOM.io has to offer.
-Each tier is designed to meet the unique needs of para-military organizations and help you manage your personnel effectively and efficiently.
+Each tier is designed to meet the unique needs of organizations and help you manage your personnel effectively and efficiently.
 Whether you need basic management tools or advanced integrations, PERSCOM.io has you covered.

 With PERSCOM.io, you can scale up or down as needed and enjoy pro-rated pricing.
 This means you only pay for what you use, and you can easily adjust your subscription as your needs change.